 Moderated by Tracy Hamler Carrick, PhD | Writing Workshop Director & Graduate Writing Service Director

 For more comprehensive support for your FWS teaching, please check out the Knight Institute's other resources:

-- Resources for Online Teaching website Find here details about our Fall 2020 FWS Instructor Workshop Series, archived videos and handouts from previous workshops, links to campus resources, and a bibliography of current websites, articles, and pedagogical and scholarly sources.
+- FWS Instructor Workshops & Resources Find here details about our FWS Instructor Workshop Series, archived videos and handouts from previous workshops, links to campus resources, and a bibliography of current websites, articles, and pedagogical and scholarly sources.